-In the importance of truly “seeing” kids as they are, where they are, and supporting their unique exploration of what they want in life and in themselves.
+I believe in the importance of truly “seeing” kids as they are, where they are, and supporting their unique exploration of what they want in life and in themselves.

-That failure is necessary to learn and anxiety signals opportunity.
+I believe that failure is necessary to learn and anxiety signals opportunity.

-That parents are here to provide love, fun, strength, and honesty.
+I believe that patents are here to provide love, fun, strength, and honesty.
 Protection is not shielding and scaring, but gently informing and inviting empowerment.
 Authoritative vigilance, yes, but not stifling shame.

-That screens are an essential part of childhood now.
+I believe that screens are an essential part of childhood now.
 Kids have embraced it, so parents need to get braver and accept tech with agreeable curiosity rather than frightened resistance.

 Kids by teaching parents how to love and protect them, but more importantly, “see them.”
 I was raised by a mom who fiercely loved me but did not love herself.
 Because I truly "saw" her in the everyday, I believe she learned to hate me for it.
 I felt invisible.
 The one person I felt "saw" me, my dad, lived 1000 miles away.
 I longed for his unconditional love throughout my adolescence.
 Now my dad is gone, and I’m trying to love and protect my mom in ways she didn’t for me.
 Even more importantly, I’m learning to love myself so my kids truly feel seen and will grow up loving themselves.